 It’s not that our customers don’t like their neighbours necessarily it’s just that we all want privacy in our own homes and particularly in our gardens.
+Read on to learn more about the best evergreen screening plants available for your outside space!

 Gardens are a sanctuary from our very busy lives and we really don’t want the neighbours being able to look directly over the fence on the occasions we can finally get into our back yards!
 Here at our large specimen plant centre in Enfield, North London we find that neighbour disputes are a common problem with which we assist customers on a daily basis.